External Triggers

 return (satisfied, results)

 The satisfied variable is boolean (value True or False, depending on whether or not the trigger condition was found to be satisfied).
-The results dictionary contains the names and values of all of the target workflow state parameters.
-Each item in it gets qualified with the unique trigger label (“upstream” here) and passed to the environment of dependent tasks (the members of the FAM family in this case).
+The results dictionary contains the names and values of the target workflow state parameters.
+Each name gets qualified with the unique trigger label (“upstream” here) and passed to the environment of dependent tasks (the members of the FAM family in this case).
 To see this, take a look at the job script for one of the downstream tasks:

 % cylc cat-log -f j dn//2011/f22011